Flair Airlines: 2019 rebranding–present

 In February 2019, Flair went through a "top to bottom" makeover, changing its signature colours from purple and red to acid green and black.
 This reflected the airline's new "Plane and Simple" branding.
-The brand makeover included a new livery that currently remains on the airline's three 737-800s.
+The brand makeover included a new livery that remains on the airline's 737-800s.
 New flight attendant uniforms were also rolled out in September 2019.

 In February 2020, Flair offered unlimited travel in the form of a one-time fee 90-day pass valid between February 13 and May 13, 2020.
-Later in the year, Flair retired their final Boeing 737-400 aircraft in August 2020 as an impact of the COVID-19 pandemic.
+In August 2020, Flair retired their final Boeing 737-400 aircraft in response to the COVID-19 pandemic.

-In January 2021, Flair announced an order for 13 Boeing 737 MAX 8 jets, with plans to grow to 50 aircraft within 5 years, and the aircraft to be leased from financing partner 777 Partners.
+In January 2021, Flair announced an order for 13 of the MAX 8 variant Boeing 737 MAX jet from financing partner 777 Partners, with plans to grow to 50 aircraft within 5 years.
 The first of these aircraft arrived in May 2021, with a total of 8 scheduled to arrive over the summer months.
 The remaining five were planned to arrive before 2022.
-777 Partner's full order consisted of 24 MAX 8s, with options for 60 more.
-This order came at a crucial time for Boeing, as it dealt with a revamp of MAX operations following a months-long grounding of the type.
-All future aircraft deliveries to Flair were additionally to be painted in an updated livery, which includes the airline's signature acid green and black colours, as well as subtle highlights of light purple.
-Flair ordered an additional 14 Boeing 737 MAX 8s in December 2021.
+This order came at a crucial time for Boeing, as it restarted MAX operations following a months-long grounding of the type.
+All future aircraft deliveries to Flair were to be painted in an updated livery, which includes the airline's signature acid green and black colours, as well as subtle highlights of light purple.
+In December 2021, Flair ordered an additional 14 Boeing 737 MAX 8s.

 Regulatory concerns

 In March 2022, the Canadian Transportation Agency (CTA) ruled that Flair may be in violation of the law that requires it to be controlled by Canadians, and stated that the airline's operating licence may be suspended.
-Flair denied that it is in violation of Canadian laws and asked for an 18-month exemption to address regulatory concerns.
+Flair denied that it was in violation of Canadian laws and asked for an 18-month exemption to address regulatory concerns.
 Jones stated that the company would overhaul its board and refinance its debt to reduce foreign influence on the company.
 The National Airlines Council of Canada, which represents Air Canada, Air Transat, and WestJet released a statement asking the CTA to reject Flair's request.
-In a statement issued on April 21, Jones stated that the airline had a "zero chance" of losing its operating licence and criticised the lack of competition in the Canadian airline industry.
+In a statement issued on April 21, Jones stated that the airline had a "zero chance" of losing its operating licence and criticized the lack of competition in the Canadian airline industry.
 On June 1, 2022, the CTA allowed Flair to keep its operating licence after concluding the airline is Canadian.